nuspell/nuspell/README.md

 ## 2\.
 Compiling in Cygwin environment

-Download the mentioned depndencies with Cygwin package manager.
+Download the mentioned dependencies with Cygwin package manager.
 Then compile the same way as on Linux.
 Cygwin builds depend on Cygwin1.dll.